 Jump to:

-What is Japanese cheesecake?
+What Is Japanese Cheesecake?

-Cream the cream cheese filling
+The cream cheese filling

 - In a double boiler, melt cream cheese, butter, and milk.
 Keep whisking constantly till everything is combined, and you have a smooth, homogeneous mixture.